sebantu1181/1610-FinalProject/TCP_IP_Model.md

 # How is TCP/IP different from OSI?

 - TCP/IP is older than the OSI Model
-- a Key difference between the models is that TCP/IP is simppler, collapsing several layers OSI layers into one
+- a Key difference between the models is that TCP/IP is simpler, collapsing several layers OSI layers into one
 - Session, presentation, and application layers of the OSI model are combined into one Application Layer of TCP/IP
 - Physical and data link layers of the OSI model are combined into Network Access Layer of TCP/IP